patrykp1995/restaurant-logistic-panel/Readme.md

 # Next features?

 - add object with list of food and price ( maybe from db.json with rtk query?s)
-- galery menu ready -> remove this new idea on the bottom
 - fetch and chose in every table food
 - add summary in every table
 - if table is close, add check to total summary